- What is body recomposition for women?

 Simultaneously is important here, as so many ‘diets’ and exercise regimes focus on just one thing, which is weight loss.
 Body recomposition doesn’t focus on weight loss, instead it puts the magnifying glass on your composition, and achieving a healthy ratio.

 To understand more, we found this book from Michael Matthews was super helpful in helping to understand and implement a body recomposition for women.
+Our whole team read it and we all agreed we got some amazing nuggets of information from it!

 How to do body recomposition for females